coffeecore/Sonic-Pi-Music-sequencer/README.md

 ## :musical_keyboard: Intro

-Goal is to build a music box with Raspberry Pi, E-Ink screen, somes buttons and potars.
+Goal is to build a music box with Raspberry Pi, E-ink screen, somes buttons and potards.

+Planned components :
+ - Raspberry Pi 3 Model B
+ - Piano HAT
+ - E-ink 2.13" screen
+ - 6 potards
+ - 10 buttons
+ - 4 leds
+ - Maybe battery

 For now, it's the Sonic Pi part.
+To manage buttons etc. python will be used.

 :rocket: by [Sonic Pi](https://sonic-pi.net/ "Sonic Pi - The Live Coding Music Synth for Everyone").